Inequality of Opportunity and Income Redistribution: Discussion

 Second, our results show that readily available information about the likelihood that outcomes are merit-based greatly impacts people's redistribution decisions.
 This suggests that the information individuals frequently encounter might disproportionately impact their views on inequality and redistribution.
 For example, popular media coverage (e.g., rags-to-riches stories) may lead individuals to have a greater tolerance for inequality of opportunities, making them less willing to correct this source of unfairness through redistribution.
 Exploring how salient information shapes individuals' tolerance for inequality is a promising avenue for future research.

-Taken together, our results highlight that redistribution preferences are not invariant to how luck is implemented in the lab.
-The lucky opportunities environment has several important features that affect redistribution, which the simpler lucky outcomes paradigm overlooks.
+Taken together, our results highlight that redistributive behavior is not invariant to how luck is implemented in the lab.
+The lucky opportunities environment has several important features that affect redistribution, which the simpler lucky outcomes paradigm cannot capture.
 We provide a portable, tractable, and rich environment to study income redistribution when there are unequal opportunities that can inform the development of inequality models and the design of optimal redistribution policies.

 \begin{spacing}{1} \end{spacing}

 \thesection{\Alph{section}} \thesubsection{\thesection.\arabic{subsection}} {\thesection\arabic{table}} {\thesection\arabic{figure}} {\thesection\arabic{equation}}